Why Roof Condensation Causes Mold Growth in Attics

 Mold growth often coincides with insulation damage.
 When insulation remains damp, its ability to regulate temperature decreases, allowing additional condensation to occur.

-Reduced insulation performance increases temperature differences between indoor air and roof surfaces, reinforcing moisture cycles and supporting continued mold development.
+Reduced insulation performance can create uneven temperatures and cold spots, reinforcing moisture cycles and supporting continued mold development.

 Understanding the link between condensation and insulation behavior helps explain why repeated moisture problems often worsen over time.